Skip to main content

 ...

-Assuming everything else is set up correctly in your config file (see next section), the only CLI flag you need is to specify the location of the config file, e.g.:
+Assuming everything else is set up correctly in your config file (see the next section), the only CLI flag you need is to specify the location of the config file, e.g.:

 > go-spacemesh -c node-config.json